Understanding Object Lineage

 - User Maps, both Viewer and Editor, and User Maps List

-Search results will also display links to the Lineage diagram, whenever relevant
+Search results will also display links to Lineage, whenever relevant.

 To allow Regular and Power Users to access the Lineage feature, the Show Lineage Icon in Search and on Viewers Privilege must be granted.
 For more information, see Lineage Security.

-Using its special icon, a Lineage Diagram can be accessed from all key Viewers, Editors, and List pages as well as Search results.
+Using its special icon, Lineage can be accessed from all key Viewers, Editors, and List pages as well as Search results.
 The example above shows Data Source List page.

 Understanding Lineage Diagram